-Avoid executing each stage of your process in a separate tool.
+Avoid executing each stage of our process in a separate tool.
 Many teams make a mistake of excluding their requirements from the rest of the software development.
 It’s a risky move, as it can cause chaos and makes it practically impossible to fully track the relations between the objects.
 Only this way we can always make sure if all of the initial expectations are executed, though.
-If you keep this in mind, you can be sure that not only your customers, business analysts, and testers will appreciate it.
+If we keep this in mind, we can be sure that not only our customers, business analysts, and testers will appreciate it.
 The developers’ work will also become much easier, as the total number of omissions and ‘human errors’ will significantly decrease.
 This means less coding and going back and forth all the time.

 It’s just another reason why we recommend using testing apps for Jira so much.
 They fully support verifying relations, not only these between the requirements and test cases, but also between the test cases and test plans, executions, and defects.
-RTM for Jira offers two dedicated reports: the Requirement Coverage report and the Traceability Matrix, which help you make sure that all your requirements are covered with related test cases, test cases included in test plans as well as executions, and quickly check which defects result from which actions.
+RTM for Jira offers two dedicated reports: the Requirement Coverage report and the Traceability Matrix, which help us make sure that all our requirements are covered with related test cases, test cases included in test plans as well as executions, and quickly check which defects result from which actions.

 2. Prepare a functional structure

 Most people are visualizers.
 They understand and remember well-illustrated things much better.
 Structuring tasks also helps organize the workflow and aids an order in successive steps.
 This is why in RTM for Jira we created a transparent tree structure for all testing objects, including test cases.
-Thanks to this feature, you can group your test cases per category, assignee, feature, environment, and practically by any parameter that comes to your head.
+Thanks to this feature, we can group our test cases per category, assignee, feature, environment, and practically by any parameter that comes to our head.
 This will make every part of the process clear and easy to divide among the team members.